-Figure 24 illustrates an eroding cliff interrupted by a steep ravine.
+Figure 23 illustrates an eroding cliff interrupted by a steep ravine.
 The trail passes around the fenced edge of the ravine because this is the safest and most convenient route.

-To the southeast of the ravine the trail follows the edge of an unenclosed arable field, overlooking the cliff (1).
-Here the trail will roll back as the cliff erodes without further reference to the Secretary of State, in accordance with a description in our report.
+To the southeast of the ravine the trail follows the edge of an unenclosed arable field, overlooking the cliff 1.
+Here the trail will roll back automatically as the cliff erodes.
 The map shows its starting position.

 To the northwest of the ravine, the trail is on grassland overlooking the cliff.
-The map shows its starting position, a fixed distance to the seaward side of a field wall (2).
+The map shows its starting position, a fixed distance to the seaward side of a field wall 2.
 When the cliff erodes significantly, this route will no longer be safe for walking.
-At that stage the access authority will install signs indicating that the trail has moved to a safe route behind the wall.
+At that stage the access authority will install signs indicating that the trail has moved to a safe route behind the wall